HeshamSeliem/planets_app/README.md

 - A convenient and fun way to learn about the universe.

 ### 🛠️ Packages Used
 The project leverages the following Flutter packages to enhance functionality:
 flutter_3d_controller: For rendering interactive 3D planet models.
 flutter_native_splash: To implement customized splash screens.
+google_fonts: For attractive typography and a modern design aesthetic.
+path_provider: For accessing filesystem paths in the app.

+flutter_3d_controller: For rendering interactive 3D planet models.
+flutter_native_splash: To implement customized splash screens.